skruv/skruv/index.md

 ### State handling

 You create state with the createState function.
 The state will then be a proxy and a async generator that you can subscribe to updates from or set new values.
+In this example we also wrap renderNode in `for await (const state of sub) {}` to make it rerender on state updates.
+This is the normal way to handle rerendering on state changes.

 <example-code language="js" href="./examples/state/index.js"></example-code>
 Result ([Open by itself](./examples/state)):